 - Beware of spooky cider!
 Unpasteurized juice or cider can contain harmful bacteria such as Salmonella.
 To stay safe, always serve pasteurized products at your parties.

-- No matter how tempting, don't taste raw cookie dough or cake batter that contain uncooked eggs.
+- No matter how tempting, don't taste raw cookie dough or cake batter that contain uncooked eggs or unbaked flour.

 - “Scare" bacteria away by keeping all perishable foods chilled until serving time.
 These include finger sandwiches, cheese platters, fruit or tossed salads, cold pasta dishes with meat, poultry, or seafood, and cream pies or cakes with whipped-cream and cream-cheese frostings.